 Hot on the heels of their continuing success, their single "I Stand Alone" propelled the hype of the movie The Scorpion King in March 2002.
 As the single maintained Godsmack's strong presence at modern rock radio into the summer, founding member Tommy Stewart left the band in June.
 The David Bottrill-produced (Peter Gabriel, Tool, Mudvayne) album Faceless appeared in April 2003.
 It also marked the debut of ex-Amen drummer Shannon Larkin.
 The all-acoustic Other Side arrived in spring 2004.
 In 2006, Erna stepped behind the board to helm IV, a collection of new material that reached number one while both retaining the group's trademark heft and expanding its sonic palette.
-A greatest-hits collection, Good Times, Bad Times: 10 Years of Godsmack, arrived in 2007, followed by the bands fifth full-length offering, The Oracle, in 2010. the band followed up with their first live album, Live & Inspired, in 2012.
+A greatest-hits collection, Good Times, Bad Times: 10 Years of Godsmack, arrived in 2007, followed by the band's fifth full-length offering, The Oracle, in 2010.
+The band followed up with its first live album, Live & Inspired, in 2012.
 Godsmack continued to return to their roots with the release of their hard-charging sixth album, 1000HP, in the summer of 2014. ~ Jason Ankeny